Lauderdale, Minnesota

 Lauderdale is a city in Ramsey County, Minnesota, United States.
-The population was 2,379 at the 2010 census.
-Lauderdale is part of the Minneapolis–St. Paul metropolitan area and is surrounded by Minneapolis, St. Paul, Roseville, and Falcon Heights.
-Along with Roseville, it is one of two cities to touch both Minneapolis and St Paul.
+The population was 2,271 at the 2020 census.
+Lauderdale is part of the Minneapolis–St. Paul metropolitan area and is bordered by Minneapolis, St. Paul, Roseville, and Falcon Heights.
+Along with Roseville, it is one of two cities to be bordered directly by Minneapolis and St. Paul.

 History

 Originally named Rose Hill, Lauderdale was part of the larger Rose Township, named after trader Isaac Rose.
 Rose Township included parts of what are now Roseville, Falcon Heights, Minneapolis, Saint Paul, Saint Anthony Village and Lauderdale.
 In 1871, Rose Hill's first school opened when Heman Gibbs of Gibbs Farm Museum fame donated the land for the school.

 The Village of Lauderdale was incorporated on January 21, 1949.
 It was named after William Henry Lauderdale, a prominent Twin Cities businessman who donated land to Rose Hill Township for a school and park.

 Education

 Lauderdale is served by the Roseville Area School District (ISD 623).

 Part of the Luther Seminary campus is within Lauderdale's city limits.